-The Heroe Book Fair is a yearly event held at The Alliance Française, Mombasa, bringing together Anglophone, Francophone and German speaking Writers, Poets, Publishers and Literary Enthusiasts from Kenya, the rest of Africa and the black diaspora, for a couple of days of exciting literary activities which include book sales, panel discussions, book launches and readings by select authors and poets.
+The Heroe Book Fair is a Pan-African yearly event held in Mombasa, that brings together Anglophone, Francophone and German speaking Writers, Poets, Publishers and Literary Enthusiasts from Kenya, the rest of Africa and the black diaspora, for a couple of days of exciting literary activities which include book sales, panel discussions, book launches and readings by select authors and poets.

 The first edition took place from March 22nd -26th 2021 with the theme, Belonging.
 It was a hybrid event which was supported by Alliance Française Mombasa, The French Embassy in Kenya, Goethe Institut Nairobi, Hekaya Arts Initiative, Culture Africa, The Swiss Embassy in Kenya and The Belgian Embassy in Kenya.
 Keynote speakers were Mombasa based published poet and civic leader, Salma “Salummy” Abdulatif and Rwandan-French writer, Scholastique Mukasonga.

-The 2nd edition will take place from March 22nd -26th 2022 with the theme, Emancipation.
+The 2nd edition will take place from May 5th-7th 2022 at The Close The Gap Hub Mombasa with the theme, Emancipation.
 The organizers are Lorna Likiza, the Founder of the book fair and Hans Hofele, the Founder of Culture Africa, a society and cultural website focused on the African continent.

 We are also introducing our new logo which will be used henceforth.
 The head of a woman is representative of the motherland, Africa, where all people of African descent across the world originated from.
 The open book depicts a reading culture with one of the pages curling up to represent a wave on the Indian Ocean in Mombasa, where the fair is held yearly.